How To Check Word Count on Google Slides in 3 Simple Steps

 If you cram too much text onto a single slide, your audience’s eyes might squint (or worse, they’ll just stop reading).

-Keeping tabs on your world count helps you find that sweet spot between too little information and overloading everyone.
+Keeping tabs on your word count helps you find that sweet spot between too little information and overloading everyone.

 So, whether you’re piecing together a pitch or trying to put together a report that keeps everyone engaged, knowing how to check word count on Google Slides will keep things nice and clear.

-Google Slides doesn’t make this easy, but with these quick workarounds, you’ll see just how to find word count on Google Slides.
+Google Slides doesn’t make this easy, but with these quick workarounds, you’ll see just how to find the word count you need.

 Does Google Slides Have a Word Count Tool?
-(Spoiler: It Doesn’t)
+(Hint: It Doesn’t)

-Unlike Google Docs, where the word count is easily accessible, Slides skips over this completely.
+Unlike Google Docs, where the word count is easily accessible, Slides skips over this feature completely.

-We’re not sure why they do this, but it may have something to do with Google Slides focusing on visuals rather than text.
+Why?
+It likely has to do with Google Slides focusing on visuals rather than dense blocks of text.

 Never Worry About AI Detecting Your Texts Again.
 Undetectable AI Can Help You: